akejolin/mock-form-data/README.md

-# Acast Mercury - Pubby Apply Mock Data
+# Pubby Apply Mock Data

 ### Getting started
 1. Clone the repo anywhere on your laptop